Kappa Sigma: Kappa Sigma Endowment Fund

+In 1919, the Kappa Sigma Endowment Fund was established "to support the charitable and beneficent" of the fraternity.
+The Endowment Fund assists with the educational and leadership programming at each Conclave and Leadership Conference.
+In addition, each year, the Endowment Fund awards $250,000 in scholarships to undergraduate members.
+These scholarship and leadership awards are presented on Founders' Day (December 10).
+To date, the Endowment Fund has contributed over $5 million in scholarships since 1948.
+The Endowment Fund sponsors leadership conferences and Kappa Sigma's Biennial Grand Conclave.

 Organization

 Undergraduate organization

-The Kappa Sigma Fraternity consists of over 300 chapters and colonies (probationary chapters).
-Each chapter is led by a five-member Executive Committee (EC), each referred to as an officer.
-These officers consist of the Grand Master (President), Grand Procurator (First Vice President), Grand Master of Ceremonies (Second Vice President), Grand Scribe (Secretary), and Grand Treasurer.
-Each chapter and colony also has a number of committee chairs that are assigned to specific areas (e.g. scholarship, sports, community service).
+Kappa Sigma has over 300 chapters and colonies (probationary chapters).
+Each chapter is led by a five-member executive committee consisting of officers.
+These officers include the Grand Master (president), Grand Procurator (first vice president), Grand Master of Ceremonies (second vice president), Grand Scribe (secretary), and Grand Treasurer.

 Volunteer organization

 Over 1,500 alumni volunteer as advisors for Kappa Sigma.
 At the international level, the Supreme Executive Council (SEC) sets policy for the fraternity, disciplines chapters, and approves the formation of colonies and chapter.
-The offices of the SEC mirror the office of the undergraduate EC and consist of the Worthy Grand Master (WGM), the Worthy Grand Procurator (WGP), the Worthy Grand Master of Ceremonies (WGMC), the Worthy Grand Scribe (WGS), and the Worthy Grand Treasurer (WGT).
-The WGM, WGP, and the WGMC each serve a two-year term, while the WGS and WGT each serve a four-year term with either the WGS or the WGT elected along with the other officers at the biennial Grand Conclave.
+The offices of the SEC mirror the office of the undergraduate executive committee and consist of the Worthy Grand Master, the Worthy Grand Procurator, the Worthy Grand Master of Ceremonies, the Worthy Grand Scribe, and the Worthy Grand Treasurer.

-There are just under sixty districts covering America and Canada divided into five Areas.
-Typically, districts are composed of all the Kappa Sigma chapters and colonies within a State or Province, or a portion of a State or Province.
-Each district, composed of roughly 5 chapters each, are overseen by the District Grand Masters (DGM) and Assistant District Grand Masters (ADGM) who serve as liaisons between the undergraduate chapters and colonies and the SEC.
+There are just under sixty districts covering the United and Canada that are divided into five areas.
+Typically, districts are composed of all the Kappa Sigma chapters and colonies within a state or province.
+Each district, composed of roughly five chapters, is overseen by the District Grand Masters and Assistant District Grand Masters who serve as liaisons between the undergraduate chapters and colonies and the Supreme Executive Council.

-An Alumnus Adviser (an AA) and several Assistant Alumnus Advisers (AAA), provide advice and assistance to each undergraduate chapter and colony.
-Along with the Alumnus Adviser, there are traditionally one Assistant Alumnus Adviser for each of the four EC positions other than Grand Master.
-That is, there are AAAs for the undergraduate offices of GP, GMC, GT, and GS respectively.

-There also exists several committees (each with a volunteer commissioner) under the SEC (e.g. ritual committee, business and finance committee, long-range planning committee).
-Each committee is made up strictly of volunteers and some contain various targeted subcommittees.

-The Undergraduate Advisory Committee (UAC), which is made of one undergraduate from each of the five areas, is charged with representing their respective area as well as the general undergraduate perspective at all SEC meetings.
+An alumnus adviser and several assistant alumnus advisers provide advice and assistance to each undergraduate chapter and colony.
+The Undergraduate Advisory Committee, which is made of one undergraduate from each of the five areas, is charged with representing their respective area as well as the general undergraduate perspective at all Supreme Executive Council meetings.